Glutamic acid: Industrial synthesis

 Glutamic acid is produced on the largest scale of any amino acid, with an estimated annual production of about 1.5 million tons in 2006.
 Chemical synthesis was supplanted by the aerobic fermentation of sugars and ammonia in the 1950s, with the organism Corynebacterium glutamicum (also known as Brevibacterium flavum) being the most widely used for production.
 Isolation and purification can be achieved by concentration and crystallization; it is also widely available as its hydrochloride salt.

 Function and uses

 Metabolism

 Glutamate is a key compound in cellular metabolism.
-In humans, dietary proteins are broken down by digestion into amino acids, which serve as metabolic fuel for other functional roles in the body.
+Dietary proteins are digested into amino acids, which can be absorbed into the bloodstream or serve as metabolic fuel within the intestinal lining cells (enterocytes).
 A key process in amino acid degradation is transamination, in which the amino group of an amino acid is transferred to an α-ketoacid, typically catalysed by a transaminase.
 The reaction can be generalised as such: